Make it! Pet Pillows

 forming the pillow

-CUT around the line so that both fabrics become the shape of your pet.
+CUT around the line so that both pieces of fabric are shaped in the image of your pet.

 Sewing & stuffing Your Pillow

-LEAVE a gap in the sewing, so that there is space to fill the pillow with polyfill.
+LEAVE a gap so that there is space to fill the pillow with polyfill.

 CLOSING YOUR PILLOW